earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd03-markdown.md

 </div>

 *Got questions?
-No problem.
 Leave your question in the comment box below.
 It's likely some of your colleagues have the same question, too!
 And also likely someone else knows the answer.*

-## Answers to the Default Text Markdown Syntax Questions
+### Answers to the Default Text Markdown Syntax Questions

 * Are any words in bold? - Yes, “Knit” on line 10
 * Are any words in italics? - No